unboxed/unboxed.co/source/blog/2016-01-11-learning-in-local-government-through-discovery.md

 title: Learning in Local Government through Discovery
 ---

+There’s a lot of content available online about doing agile with local councils - talks, conferences, case studies, white papers, etc. A lot of content guiding us to knowing what this _should_ look like.
+But what does this **really** look like in practice?

+We’ve recently partnered with Buckinghamshire County Council in the Discovery phase to digitally transform their current services.
+This short blog series aims to uncover and explore what it looks like when one of our cross-functional agile teams partners and co-locates with a local council.
+What are the daily challenges faced?
+How does the team overcome these?
+What are the highs and lows of partnering on a public sector project?
+Here’s the first look through the keyhole…

 At a recent [Unboxed event](http://unboxed.co/blog/event-the-50k-springboard/) we invited speakers to talk about how to use the first £50k of a budget to make the case for spending the next £500k.
 My own contribution was to invite people to concentrate on three principles to help demonstrate value quickly and take your stakeholders on a ride they don’t want to get off.

 I predominantly illustrated my talk with examples of work we’ve done with Pearson, Reed Learning, The Ministry of Justice and SH:24 but whilst preparing the talk, I was also working with a small team at Buckinghamshire County Council to run a Discovery phase around two digital services.